Effective charitable giving

 There are no die-hard rules here though, and I stress that because I don't believe in rules!
 What works for one person and one charity may not (and probably won't) work for all.

-In this space I'll be examining and trying out some of the latest techniques for giving more effectively so that you can choose what works for you... from place-based giving to matched giving and tax-efficient giving.
+In this space we'll be examining and trying out some of the latest techniques for giving more effectively so that you can choose what works for you... from place-based giving to matched giving and tax-efficient giving.

 A tale of two Southwarks: Evidencing Southwark Giving

 Place-based giving is one of the exciting new ways being used to tackle local needs with support from local people, grant-making trusts and companies.